paolo-giaccone/Datacenter-lab-CE-pub/LAB-K3/README.md

 ![Net1](Figs/net1.drawio.png)

-**Q2.1** Choose a proper addressing plan in order to minimize that waste of IP addresses, within the range 10.0.0.0/8.
+**Q2.1** Choose a proper addressing plan in order to minimize the waste of IP addresses, within the range 10.0.0.0/8.
 Assume that at most 1000 hosts could be connected to each network *neta1* and *netbB*.
 Fill the following table.

 | Network | Network address|